ldtteam/minecolonies/src/main/java/com/blockout/README.md

 While you can programmatically create a BlockOut layout, the easiest method is to use a BlockOut layout files, which is an XML file that describes the layout of the Window.

+### Localization
+Text in Layout files is automatically localized.
+All text that is displayed to the user is parsed for tokens of the format "$(identifier)" and replaced with matching localized text.

+For example, if you have the following localized string in the language assest file:

+`com.yourmod.gui.string=Oranges`

+then a button defined in a layout file as:

+`<button label="100 $(com.yourmod.gui.somestring)"/>`

+the button will display the text "100 Oranges".

 ***

 Layout File Definition